ostifede02/dr_ws/README.md

 ### What to do next
 #### 1. path and trajectory planning
-Use B-splines for the path.
-Implement a time scaling function.
-Predetermine the time taken T for the movement, using acceleration and velocity contraints.
+Determine the time taken T to go from start to end position.
+The calculation has to comply maximal acceleration and velocity contraints.
 (Implement also torque constraints?)

-#### 2. collision checking
-Update the URDF file and check for collisions.

-#### 3. create a data package for the microcontroller
+#### 2. create a data package for the microcontroller
 Extract the results from the inverse geometry algorithm, that will be sent to the microcontroller.
 The microcontroller act as a motor controller.
 ##### Possible idea
 The PC sends via UART (easy implementation) or canbus (better and more stable) a data package containing the number of steps that each stepper has to accomplish and a time interval, that gives the pace for velocity and acceleration control.